oracle-livelabs/converged/microservices-cicd/setup/setup.md

 ### Prerequisites

-* An Oracle Cloud paid account or free trial.
-To sign up for a trial account with $300 in credits for 30 days, click [Sign Up](http://oracle.com/cloud/free).
+* This lab requires completion of the Get Started section in the Contents menu on the left.
-* As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.**
+* As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+Please fork or copy [Oracle Microservices GiHub repository](https://github.com/oracle/microservices-datadriven) into your own GitHub account**.

 ## Task 1: Copy the workshop microservices repository into your own GitHub account

-1. Open a browser and navigate to `https://github.com/oracle/microservices-datadriven`.
+1. Open a browser and navigate to [Oracle GitHub Microservices repository](https://github.com/oracle/microservices-datadriven).

    * Fork `https://github.com/oracle/microservices-datadriven` into your own GitHub account.

      ![Main Repository](images/main_repo.png " ")

-## Task 2: Log in to the Oracle Cloud Console and Launch the Cloud Shell
+## Task 2: Log in to the Oracle Cloud Console

 1. If you haven't already, sign in to your Oracle Cloud Infrastructure account.